 You can contact them directly for more information.

 1. We provide a private bedroom in our home, with shared living space.
 You could also sleep at the school with limited privacy during school hours (see photos).
 Potential for single or local group housing in the community for long term, partner Workawayers or home-stay with local host families if interested.
-Private accommodations of your choice are also available at your own expense if desired, very affordable in the community (we can help with this if this is what you prefer--hotel, resort, Airbnb options, etc)
+Private accommodations of your choice are also available at your own expense if desired, very affordable in the community (we can help with this if this is what you prefer--hotel, resort, rental options, etc)

 2. 2-3 meals per day (2 meals = 4 hours work; 3 meals = 5 hours work).
 We will agree on the amount of hours per day prior to your arrival; it's easier for those providing your meals to know.
 This includes homemade dishes and from the local market or restaurants.
 You will LOVE the food here!